-Violet Line of Delhi Metro operating between Central Secretariat to Badarpur was opened for public in January 2011.
+Violet Line of Delhi Metro operating between Kashmere Gate station in New Delhi to Raja Nahar Singh in Ballabhgarh was opened for public in January 2011.
 Know more on route map, stations and details of Delhi Metro's Violet Line.

 Violet Line Delhi Metro